tytydraco/yessleep/out/I_Wandered_into_a_Hotel_Everyone_Forgot_Isnt_Empty.md

 A chill slid down my spine.

 Panic devoured me.
 Sweat slicked my skin.
 I threw my clothes on, rushed to the door—

 and froze.

 This wasn’t the hallway we’d come from.

 My lips refused to move, but in my head I screamed.
 My chest clenched, mind racing.
 I whipped back to the map, desperate, tracing corridors, memorizing some path—any path—back to the lobby.
+Then—

-Then I ran.
+I ran.

 The lobby.
 The wide doors.
 I shoved them open, bracing for sunlight.

 Nothing.
 Night had fallen.

 Still, I was out.
 I bolted toward the gate.
 Relief flickered—

 then vanished.

 The gate was gone.

-I spun in circles, frantic. *It was here.
-I know it was here.* But the fence stretched endless.
+I spun in circles, frantic.
+It was here.
+I know it was here.
+But the fence stretched endless.
 No exit.
 No escape.

 Solis.
 Luna.
 The party.

 I stumbled back toward the music, breath ragged, until I found them in the crowd.

 I grabbed Luna’s shoulder, shaking.
 “The floor map changed!
 The hotel shifts!”
 I turned to Solis, voice cracking.
 “The gate is gone!
 The gate is gone!”

 The words felt insane even as I said them.